 Some species, such as sliders and painted turtles, spend roughly 75% of their lives in the water.

-They swim and roam in it, eat in it and even sleep in it.
+They swim in it, eat in it and even sleep in it.

 However, they occasionally need to step out of the water and lay in the sun to bask.
 This is because: